Victorian Dragon Cufflinks

 Fierce dragons were often featured in gentlemen's jewelry of the day.

-The stickpin below below is another fine example.
+The fine stickpin below below is another elegant example.